JamalZeynalov/swagger-coverage-py/README.md

 API_DOCS_VERSION="2.0"  # Note: "3.0.0" is default version of API docs API_DOCS_FORMAT="yaml"  # Note: "json" is default format of API docs and output files API_COVERAGE_REPORTS_DISABLED=True  # Skip requests recording.
-No files will be saved to 'swagger-coverage-output' dir
+No files will be saved to 'swagger-coverage-output' dir DEBUG_MODE=True  # Enable debug mode.
+All commandline logs will be printed to console (False by default)

 ```